Skip to main content

 Andreea Minca is a Professor in the School of Operations Research and Information Engineering at Cornell University.
 She holds degrees from Sorbonne University (PhD in Applied Mathematics) and Ecole Polytechnique (Diplome de l'Ecole Polytechnique).

-In recognition of "her fundamental research contributions to the understanding of financial instability, quantifying and managing systemic risk, and the control of interbank contagion", Andreea received the 2016 SIAM Activity Group on Financial Mathematics and Engineering Early Career Prize.
-This award distinguishes contributions to the mathematical modeling of financial markets and is the highest early career distinction in the field of financial engineering and mathematics.
-Andreea is also a recipient of the NSF CAREER Award (2017), a Research Fellow of the Global Association of Risk Professionals (GARP) (2014), and an AXA Research Fund Awardee (2020).
-She serves on the editorial board of Mathematical Finance, SIAM Journal on Financial Mathematics, the European Journal of Operational Research, and the Journal of Network Theory in Finance
+She is a recipient of the NSF CAREER Award (2017), a Research Fellow of the Global Association of Risk Professionals (GARP) (2014), and an AXA Research Fund Awardee (2020).
+She serves on the editorial boards of Mathematical Finance, the European Journal of Operational Research, and the Journal of Network Theory in Finance.

 Research

+Her research relies on network analysis, stochastic analysis, and game theory and has led to a broad set of methodological advances.
 She pioneered the use of random graphs to model partial information about the interconnections in a financial system.
 She proposed a setup for optimization under uncertainty about network structure, with application to the management of financial crises.

 Teaching

-- Financial Engineering with Stochastic Calculus II, ORIE 5610, Spring 2017, Spring 2022 (MEng) Syllabus
+• Financial Engineering with Stochastic Calculus II, ORIE 5610, Spring 2017, Spring 2022, Spring 2025 (Advanced Financial Derivatives with AI, MEng) Syllabus

 Contact Information